Wiki · Concept · Last reviewed June 25, 2026

 The connection to AI Agent Identity is direct.
 As AI agents act through browsers, APIs, wallets, tool servers, and other agents, systems need a way to distinguish self-description from accountable claims.
 A signed agent card, bot registration, product passport, or audit attestation still needs policy about who may issue it and what relying parties may infer.

-The W3C Digital Credentials API is a Working Draft, not a final Recommendation, and is designed to let user agents mediate issuance and presentation while remaining agnostic to credential formats.
+The W3C Digital Credentials API is Working Draft work, not a final Recommendation, and is designed to let user agents mediate issuance and presentation while remaining agnostic to credential formats.
+That matters for browser agents: a credential prompt is not just another click target.
+It can disclose identity, eligibility, affiliation, location-bound status, or government-linked attributes.

 Governance and Safety